Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Covariant calculi on Hopf algebroids

 \subsection{The Ehresmann-Schauenburg Hopf algebroid calculus}

-Let us now apply our results on calculi to the Ehresmann-Schauenburg Hopf algebroid $(\cH,B)$ discussed in \S\ref{gewittrigheute}.
-Since we proved in Lemma \ref{quarkspeise} that this constitutes, in particular, a right Hopf algebroid, we can apply Theorem \ref{thm:Wor} to describe the covariant first order differential calculi on $\mathcal{H}$ in terms of left $\mathcal{H}$-ideals $\mathcal{H}^+ =\ker\varepsilon$.
-Given the particular form of the counit \eqref{blauetinte} in this case, this reveals a connection between the covariant differential calculi on $\mathcal{H}$ and right $H$-covariant first order differential calculi on $A$.
+Let us now apply our results on calculi to the Ehresmann-Schauenburg Hopf algebroid $(\cH,B)$ based on left coinvariants $\mathcal{H}={}^{\mathrm{co}H}\!(A\otimes A)$ for a left $H$-Galois extension $B={}^{\mathrm{co}H}\!A\subseteq A$, discussed in Remark \ref{leftpeft} in \S\ref{gewittrigheute}.
+Since we proved there that this constitutes, in particular, a right Hopf algebroid, we can apply Theorem \ref{thm:Wor} to describe the covariant first order differential calculi on $\mathcal{H}$ in terms of left $\mathcal{H}$-ideals $\mathcal{H}^+ =\ker\varepsilon$.
+Given the particular form of the counit \eqref{blauetinte} in this case, this reveals a connection between the covariant differential calculi on $\mathcal{H}$ and left $H$-covariant first order differential calculi on $A$.
 As in \S\ref{gewittrigheute}, in the following $H$ is understood as a Hopf algebra over a field $\Bbbk$.

-\begin{theorem} Let $B=A^{\mathrm{co}H}\subseteq A$ be a faithfully flat Hopf-Galois extension and consider the Ehresmann-Schauenburg Hopf algebroid $\mathcal{H}=(A\otimes A)^{\mathrm{co}H}$ over $B$.
+\begin{theorem} Let $B={}^{\mathrm{co}H}\!A\subseteq A$ be a faithfully flat Hopf-Galois extension and consider the Ehresmann-Schauenburg Hopf algebroid $\mathcal{H}={}^{\mathrm{co}H}\!(A\otimes A)$ over $B$.
 Then

-that is, the kernel of the counit coincides with the right $H$-coinvariant elements of the universal first order differential calculus on $A$.
+that is, the kernel of the counit coincides with the left $H$-coinvariant elements of the universal first order differential calculus on $A$.
 Moreover, the correspondence